 - 1. Display an appropriate level of cognitive knowledge concerning historical events and themes based upon the student's course of study; - 2.
-Develop and demonstrate the fundamental methodological skills of the historian's craft: - the ability to contextualize and analyze primary source evidence, - familiarity with the concepts of historical argument and interpretation, - the ability to compose an effective historical argument in written and oral forms, - awareness of basic historiography in selected research areas, and - the ability to conduct individual research and write a historical essay based upon primary and secondary sources; - 3.
+Develop and demonstrate the fundamental methodological skills of the historian's craft: - the ability to contextualize and analyze primary source evidence, - familiarity with the concepts of historical argument and interpretation, - the ability to compose an effective historical argument in written and oral forms,

+- awareness of basic historiography in selected research areas, and - the ability to conduct individual research and write a historical essay based upon primary and secondary sources; - 3.
 Demonstrate historical empathy for past cultures and diverse social organizations; - 4.
 Display a sophisticated understanding of the relationship between past events and the present; - 5.
 Demonstrate competency in applying statistical analysis to evaluate research findings; and - 6.
 Conduct an appropriate individual research project and present its conclusions.

-Curriculum Summary

 Requirements Semester Credit Hours

 a.
-General Education 39
+General Education 46

 b.
 Major Requirements 36

 c.
-Minor 18

-d.
-Electives 27
+Electives 38

 Total Hours 120

-\Please note that Honors Students are required to complete seven hours of Honors Leadership Seminars as well as four hours of Honors Thesis Seminars that can be used as electives.
+Please note that Honors Students may graduate in 120 hours but are required to complete seven hours of Honors Leadership Seminars as well as four hours of Honors Thesis Seminars in additiona to all required hours outlined above in the Curriculum Summary for General Education and Major Requirements.

-The General Education curriculum consists of a distribution of 39 semester credit hours.
+The General Education curriculum consists of a distribution of 46 semester credit hours.
 See pages 41-46 for details.